UniMath/agda-unimath/README.md

 ### KaTeX support for the website

 The website of the `agda-unimath` library has support for KaTeX.
-See the [list of suppoerted functions](https://katex.org/docs/supported.html) in Katex.
+See the [list of supported functions](https://katex.org/docs/supported.html) in Katex.

 ### Library conventions